Obama blames 'bad apple' insurers for canceled coverage

 "Remember, before the Affordable Care Act, these bad-apple insurers had free rein every single year to limit the care that you received, or used minor pre-existing conditions to jack up your premiums, or bill you into bankruptcy," Obama said.

-America's Health Insurance Plans, the national trade group for health insurers, said the law requires coverage beyond what many people choose to purchase currently.
+America's Health Insurance Plans, the national trade group for insurers, when asked for comment, pointed to its prior fact sheets about which plans are protected.

-"Health plans want to keep customers," said group spokesman Robert Zirkelbach in a statement.
-In notices to customers about changes to their policies, he said, health plans were educating consumers about their options and helping them enroll in coverage "that's right for them."
+"Most policies in the individual market are not 'grandfathered' and therefore have to come into compliance with the ACA requirements starting on January 1, 2014 or when those policies renew throughout the year," one document said.

 'A BROKEN HEALTHCARE SYSTEM'